soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/create-new-ediscovery-case.md

 8. To open a case, click the name of the case.

-    The home page for the case is displayed.
-For example, here's the home page a case named *Product Liability 2019002*.
+    The home tab for the case is displayed.
+For example, here's the home tab a case named *Product Liability 2019002*.

     ![Case home page](../media/aedisco-homepage-1.png)